oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 This section introduces the tutorial series to implement kafka for streaming spatial data in real-time using docker and jupyter notebook.
 It is important to note that this is a mock setup of a real-world scenario.
 The data itself and pulling mechanism is  real-world and real-time, however, the component of streaming data using a jupyter notebook is an artificial setup with the aim to show how real-world data is transmitted and consumed in reality and how can we perform analytical functions over it.

-The tutorial is completed using three jupyter notebooks, to be executed in the order of their names (step_1, step_2, step_3).
+The tutorial is completed using three jupyter notebooks, in the order explained below:

+> `src/step_1_data_prep.ipynb`: In this notebook you'll perform various tasks like code completion and map interactions.
+You'll then be able to pull live data from the Opensensemap APIs in real-time and store it locally

+> `src/step_2_producer.ipynb`: This notebook represents a function that usually takes place within an IoT sensor like uploading/streaming of data to cloud.
+You'll be able to stream data in a kafka environment, however, just on your local PC where your own system acts like a cloud server

+> `src/step_3_event_processing.ipynb`: Finally, the streamed data is retained in your docker's memory as it is waiting to be consumed by a `kafka consumer`.
+In this notebook you'll be able to pull this data and perform event detection and visualization for the same.

 All the jupyter notebooks will run in a docker environment to enable dependency-free learning using the latest technologies.

 In this chapter we will start with our implementation of the application from setting up the software environment to performing analytics with the data streams.
 Before we begin, there are few technical details you should be aware of to fully understand the functioning of this app.
 Here's an overall architecture of what the final flow of the app would look like.